Super Mario

-The Super Mario games are set primarily in the fictional Mushroom Kingdom, typically with Mario as the player character.
-He is usually joined by his brother, Luigi, and often by other members of the Mario cast.
-As platform games, they involve the player character running and jumping across platforms and atop enemies in themed levels.
-The games have simple plots, typically with Mario and Luigi rescuing the kidnapped Princess Peach from the primary antagonist, Bowser.
+The Super Mario games are set primarily in the fictional Mushroom Kingdom, typically with Mario as the main player character.
+He is often joined by his brother, Luigi, and other members of the Mario cast.
+As platform games, they involve the player character running and jumping across platforms and defeating enemies in themed levels.
+The games have simple plots, typically with Mario and Luigi having to rescue the kidnapped Princess Peach from the primary antagonist, Bowser.
 The first game in the series, Super Mario Bros., released for the Nintendo Entertainment System (NES) in 1985, established the series' core gameplay concepts and elements.
-These include a multitude of power-ups and items that give the character special powers such as fireball-throwing and size-changing.
+These include a multitude of power-ups that give the character special powers such as size-changing and fireball-throwing.

-The Super Mario series is part of the greater Mario franchise, which includes other video game genres and media such as film, television, printed media, and merchandise.
-More than 380 million copies of Super Mario games have been sold worldwide, making it the fifth-bestselling video game series, behind the larger Mario franchise, the puzzle series Tetris, the series Pokémon video games, and first-person shooter series Call of Duty.
+The Super Mario series, part of the greater Mario franchise, includes numerous spin-offs spanning various genres and media such as film, television, printed media, and merchandise.
+More than 430 million copies of Super Mario games have been sold worldwide, making it the sixth-best-selling video game series, behind the larger Mario franchise, the puzzle series Tetris, the Call of Duty series, the Pokémon video game series, and Grand Theft Auto.

 Gameplay

-The objective of the game is to progress through levels by defeating enemies, collecting items and solving puzzles without dying.
+Objectives in the Super Mario games involve progressing through levels by defeating enemies, collecting items and solving puzzles without dying.
 Power-up use is integral to the series.
 The series has installments featuring both two and three-dimensional gameplay.
 In the 2D games, the player character (usually Mario) jumps on platforms and enemies while avoiding their attacks and moving to the right of the scrolling screen.
-2D Super Mario game levels have single-exit objectives, which must be reached within a time limit and lead to the next sequential level.
+2D Super Mario game levels typically have a single-exit objective that must be reached within a time limit, leading to the next sequential level.
 Super Mario Bros.
 3 introduced the overworld, a map of nonlinear levels that branches according to the player's choice.
-Super Mario World introduced levels with multiple exits.
+Super Mario World introduced levels with secret exits.

-3D installments in the series have had two subgenres: open world exploration based games and more linear 3D games with a predetermined path.
-Levels in the open world games, 64, Sunshine and Odyssey, allow the player to freely explore multiple enclosed environments in 360 degree movement.
+3D installments in the series are split into two subgenres: open world exploration-based games and more linear 3D games with a predetermined path.
+Levels in the open world games, 64, Sunshine and Odyssey, allow the player to freely explore multiple enclosed environments in 360-degree movement.
 As the game progresses, more environments become accessible.
-The linear 3D games, Galaxy, Galaxy 2, 3D Land and 3D World, feature more fixed camera angles and a predetermined path to a single goal.
+The linear 3D games, Galaxy, Galaxy 2, 3D Land and 3D World, feature more fixed camera angles and a predetermined path to a single goal, with minor exceptions.